chrissimpkins/dsh/README.md

 	dsh <search_term(s)>

-To restrict your search to a specific programming language/framework docset, use the `-l` or `--lang` flags with a docset keyword as the argument:
+To restrict your search to a specific programming language/framework docset, use the `-l` flag with a docset keyword as the argument:

 	dsh -l <language> <query>